Jcbnunez/uvm-fqr/Lectures/Lect3_Null_models.md

 | $f(Ho_{aa})$ | $q^2$ |
 | $f(Het)$ | $2pq$ |

-### But what about allele frequnecies?
-We can deribe this from the genotype frequencies
+### But what about allele frequencies?
+We can describe this from the genotype frequencies

 $$
 p = 2f(Ho_{AA}) + f(Het)